ritobanrc/grade11/ush/ch23_twenties/README.md

     - Hollywood adopts a Code of Conduct, prohibits, long kissing, nudity, adultery, negative portrayals of clergy, etc.
 * **European Disillusionment**
     - D.H.
 Lawrence suggests America is promoting uniformity
     - Many writers leave to Paris and other European cities, incl.
-Hemingway, Fitzgerald, and Stein
+Hemingway, Fitzgerald, and Stein ("Lost Generation")

 ### A "Clear and Present Danger"
 * **Creation of the ACLU**